 Can I Make My Former Spouse Take a Drug Test?

-If there is enough evidence presented, the court could order your spouse to undergo a drug test.
+If there is enough evidence presented, the court may order your spouse to undergo a drug test.
 Obviously, a positive result would do a lot to bolster your case.
-The discretion of the judge matters a lot here though, and some may think that the drug test is not necessary or even relevant to your divorce case.
+The discretion of the judge matters a lot here, though, and some may think that the drug test is not necessary or even relevant to your divorce case.

 Can a Spouse’s Substance Abuse Affect the Divorce Agreement?